 At CES 2020, Samsung took the wraps off of another entry into the Galaxy S10 lineup — the Galaxy S10 Lite.

-The S10 Lite is effectively a "lite" variant of the regular S10, which is an odd move considering that's pretty much what the S10e is.
-Some of its highlights include a large 6.7-inch OLED display, 4,500 mAh battery, and your choice of 6 or 8GB of RAM.
+The S10 Lite is effectively a "lite" variant of the regular S10, which is an odd move considering that was the point of the S10e.
+Some of its highlights include a large 6.7-inch OLED display, 4,500 mAh battery, and 8GB of RAM.

 - Samsung Galaxy S10 Lite and Note 10 Lite: Everything you need to know!